ASNeG/OpcUaWebServer/docs/source/1_getting_started/overview.rst

 packets are transferred from the Web Gateway to binary OPC UA packets and sent directly to the assigned OPC UA server.
 A separate configuration for the Web Gateway is not necessary.
 As an advantage, all OPC UA service functions of a OPC UA server can be used directly from the web application.
 However, the JSON interface functions are a little bit complex than with the Web Socket Server model.
+The use of the Web Gateway component is optional.

 **OPC UA Client** is used for communikcation with one or more OPC UA servers.